-Every respondents said firefighting was their regular work.
-Their weekly workload was full time or more.
-All respondents worked in Addis Abeba.
+Every respondent said firefighting was their regular work.
+Their weekly work pattern was full time or more.
+All respondents worked in Addis Ababa.
 For 12 respondents (57%), the Polish Aid-PCPM training was the first training provided by an outside institution since the beginning of their employment.
 7 respondents declared they took part in such training at least once a year, and the remaining 2 said they did it every few years.
-Those who participated in at least one training earlier said it was paid by their employer (7 cases) or by another party (2 cases).
+Those who participated in at least one earlier training session said it was paid for by their employer in 7 cases or by another party in 2 cases.
 No respondent had to bear the cost of the training on their own.